torquefi/torque_docs/docs/overview/02_dex.md

 # Torque Exchange

 <div class="intro-description">
-Torque is an automated market maker for forex and commodity trading.
-It provides stable pools and secondary market price discovery for major currency pairs and commodities, leveraging real-time data to ensure optimal conditions.
+Torque is an automated market maker (AMM) for forex and commodity trading.
+It unifies stable and concentrated pools while enabling secondary market price discovery for major currency pairs and commodities, leveraging real-time data to ensure optimal conditions.
 The protocol incorporates cross-chain capabilities powered by LayerZero.
 </div>

 <div class="faq-container">